 Digitized Rare Printed Books from Princeton University Library and Its Collaborators

-This exhibition highlights six research projects completed by the students of Archiving the American West (HIS 431), an experimental course first offered at Princeton in Spring 2021.
+This exhibition highlights research projects completed by the students of Archiving the American West (HIS 431), an experimental course offered at Princeton in Spring 2021 and Spring 2022.
 Each student researched an under-catalogued item within Princeton's Collections of the American West and wrote a capstone essay exploring its provenance, historical significance, and further research potential.

 Transforming rare texts into accessible digital resources

 The Badakhshan Manuscript Digitization Project consists of roughly 65 original, privately held genealogical histories (nasab-namahs) from Badakhshan in Tajikistan and Afghanistan dating from the 16th to the 20th centuries.
 It is the first effort to make available the history of genealogical documentation in the Ismaili community.

 Early Explorations of Psychology and Neurology in Princeton’s Collections